Robson Roose

-Edward Charles Robson Roose (1848–1905), known as Robson Roose, was an English physician, a fashionable London society doctor of the late Victorian period.
+Edward Charles Robson Roose (1848–1905) was an English physician, a fashionable London society doctor of the late Victorian period.

 Early life

 Born at 32 Hill Street, Knightsbridge, London, on 23 November 1848, he was third son of Francis Finley Roose, solicitor, and his wife Eliza Burn, and grandson of the brewer Sir David Charles Roose.
 He went to Guy's Hospital, London, and afterwards spent some time in Paris.
 He obtained the licence of the Society of Apothecaries in 1870, and in the same year he was admitted L.R.C.P. and L.R.C.S.
 Edinburgh.
 In 1872 he became M.R.C.S.
 England; M.R.C.P.
 Edinburgh in 1875, and F.R.C.P.
 Edinburgh in 1877.
 He graduated M.D. at Brussels in 1877.

 Society doctor

 Roose first practised at 44 Regency Square, Brighton.
 In 1885 he migrated to 49 Hill Street, Berkeley Square, London.
 Here he built up a large and fashionable practice.
 He owed his professional success to his social popularity.

 Doctor to Lord Randolph Churchill and Jennie Churchill, Roose treated the young Winston Churchill, aged 11, for pneumonia in March 1886.
 He entered Trinity Hall, Cambridge that year, but did not reside or take a degree.
 With Thomas Buzzard, he was attending physician to Lord Randolph who was terminally ill in the 1890s.
 Other patients indicated in his British Medical Journal obituary were Joseph Chamberlain, Henry Labouchère, Montagu Williams, Edmund Yates and Spencer Compton Cavendish, 8th Duke of Devonshire; it mentioned also his "art of managing patients".